ONS-Innovation/github-policy-dashboard/docs/dashboard/rulemap.md

 ## Where do the rules come from?

 All rules on the dashboard are derived from ONS' GitHub Usage Policy.
-This is available on Sharepoint at [GitHub Usage Policy](https://officenationalstatistics.sharepoint.com/sites/ONS_DDaT_Communities/Software%20Engineering%20Policies/Forms/AllItems.aspx?id=%2Fsites%2FONS%5FDDaT%5FCommunities%2FSoftware%20Engineering%20Policies%2FSoftware%20Engineering%20Policies%2FApproved%2FPDF%2FGitHub%20Usage%20Policy%2Epdf&parent=%2Fsites%2FONS%5FDDaT%5FCommunities%2FSoftware%20Engineering%20Policies%2FSoftware%20Engineering%20Policies%2FApproved%2FPDF) (requires ONS network access).

 ##  Format